 - If a fraction has a negative exponent, then we take the reciprocal of the fraction to make the exponent positive. i.e., (a/b)-m = (b/a)m.

 - When the exponents are the same in an equation on both sides, we can set the bases equal and vice versa. i.e., am = an ⇔ m = n.

 Example 1: The dimensions of a wardrobe are given in terms of exponents such as x5 units, y3 units, and x8 units.
 Find its volume.

-The given dimensions of the wardrobe are in form of exponents, i.e., length= x5 units, width= y3 units, and heigth = x8 units.
+The given dimensions of the wardrobe are in form of exponents, i.e., length = x5 units, width = y3 units, and height = x8 units.
 The volume of the wardrobe is, volume= lwh.
-So, by substituting the values, the volume of the wardrobe is x5 × y3 × x8= x13y3 (using exponents formula = am × an = a(m+n)).
+So, by substituting the values, the volume of the wardrobe is x5 × y3 × x8 = x13y3 (using exponents formula = am × an = a(m+n)).
 Therefore, the volume of the wardrobe is x13y3 cubic units.

-Example 2: In a forest, each tree has about 57 leaves and there are about 53 trees in the forest.
+Example 2: In a garden, each tree has about 57 leaves and there are about 53 trees in the garden.
 Find the total number of leaves in terms of exponents.

-The number of trees in the forest = 53 and the number of leaves in each tree = 57.
+The number of trees in the garden = 53 and the number of leaves in each tree = 57.
 The total number of leaves are: 53 × 57 = 510 (using exponents formula = am × an = a(m+n)).
 Therefore, the total number of leaves is 510.